CGATOxford/UMI-tools/QUICK_START.md

     $ umi_tools dedup -I example.bam --output-stats=deduplicated -S deduplicated.bam

-The `--output-stats` option is optional, but selecting output will provide a range of statistics about the run.
+The `--output-stats` option is optional, but selecting it will provide a range of statistics about the run.
 One of the most interesting is the distribution of edit distances (here named deduplicated_edit_distance.tsv).
 The content of this file after running the above will look something like: